YosysHQ/picorv32/README.md

 |   1 | SBREAK or Illegal Instruction      |
 |   2 | BUS Error (Unalign Memory Access)  |

+This interrupts can also be triggered by external sources, such as co-processors connected via PCPI.

 The core has 4 additional 32-bit registers `q0 .. q3` that are used for IRQ
 handling.
-When an IRQ triggers, the register `q0` contains the return address and `q1` contains a bitmask of all active IRQs.
+When the IRQ handler is called, the register `q0` contains the return address and `q1` contains a bitmask of all IRQs to be handled.
 This means one call to the interrupt handler might need to service more than one IRQ when more than one bit is set in `q1`.